-This metric is a measure of the percent of long-term stay patients who are demonstrating signs of depression.
-Some believe that this is a reasonable measure of resident quality of care.
+Measures the percentage of long-term residents exhibiting signs of depression.
+Many believe that this is a reliable measure of patient quality of care.

 Appropriate Vaccine Usage

-This is the percentage of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percent of residents who have received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Good Samaritan Society Howard, 16.7% Percentage of Patients
+In Good Samaritan Society Howard, 19.44% of Patients

 Ability to Keep Residents Mobile

-In Good Samaritan Society Howard, 19.23% Percentage of Residents
+In Good Samaritan Society Howard, 18.67% of Residents

 Short-term Care: Rehospitalizations

-In Good Samaritan Society Howard, 19.23 Percentage of Residents Rehospitalized
+In Good Samaritan Society Howard, 18.67% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society Howard, 80.24% Percentage of Resident
+In Good Samaritan Society Howard, 71.96% of Resident